Quick Answer

 What is a deductible in homeowners insurance?

-A deductible is the amount you pay out of pocket before your insurance coverage kicks in on a claim.
+A deductible is the amount you pay out of pocket before your insurance coverage applies to a claim.
 Standard deductibles typically range from $500 to $2,500.
 Some policies have separate, higher deductibles for wind and hail or hurricane damage, expressed as a percentage of the dwelling coverage limit rather than a flat dollar amount.

 Can my homeowners insurance company drop me?